iharob/libpptx/README.md

 # Disclaimer

-This code was **generated** from the XSD schema defintions, if you feel that I did violate the DYR principle it is because I did, the code is repeated because it's generated from a template.
+This code was **generated** from the XSD schema defintions, if you feel that I did violate the DRY principle it is because I did, the code is repeated because it's generated from a template.